moq-wg/moq-transport/draft-lcurley-warp.md

 * SHOULD establish the connection in parallel which MUST use different QUIC connection.
 * SHOULD remain connected for two servers for a short period, processing segments from both in parallel.

-# INIT Parameters
+# SETUP Parameters

-The INIT message ({{init}}) allows the peers to exchange arbitrary parameters before any media is exchanged.
+The SETUP message ({{setup}}) allows the peers to exchange arbitrary parameters before any media is exchanged.
 It is the main extensibility mechanism of Warp.
 The peers MUST ignore unknown parameters.
 TODO: describe GREASE for those.

-Every parameter MUST appear at most once within the INIT message.
+Every parameter MUST appear at most once within the SETUP message.
 The peers SHOULD verify that and close the connection if a parameter appears more than once.

 The ROLE parameter is mandatory for the client.
 The INITIAL_TRACKS parameter is mandatory for any parry that is expected to send media.
 All of the other parameters are optional.